brycetierney/cs-30-major-project/proposal.md

 - Games include hi-lo, plinko and mines
 - Limbo:
+- Need to create input for the:
+Bet amount
-- Need to create input for the: bet amount target multilpier you want to be the minimum number that the random number must be for the bet to win. ie: if the random number generated is above your chosen number, the bet amount is multiplied by a certain amount based on how likely it is to be above your chosen number.
+Target multilpier you want to be the minimum number that the random number must be for the bet to win. ie: if the random number generated is above your chosen number, the bet amount is multiplied by a certain amount based on how likely it is to be above your chosen number.
 - A randomizer for picking a number from 1.01 (super likely), 10.00 (super rare to go this high)
 - Plinko: Need to use p5play for "gravity"
 - Mines game (simplier one):